History

 Celebrating 80 years

 In 2013 Toby Cooper returned to the circuit in “When”.
 He showed that he had not lost his moth skills by winning the Nationals for the 14th time.
-2015 saw three new Calridge boats apppear on the circuit.
-Four of these boast took the top five psoitions at the Nationals, with three taking the top five positions on the Travellers Circuit.
+2015 saw three new Claridge boats appear on the circuit.
+Four of these boats took the top five positions at the Nationals, with three taking the top five positions on the Travellers Circuit.

-The last Claridge FRP boat was built for Mark Wiltshire in 2019 and the hull and deck moulds were acquired by James Jarvey of JJ Boats.
+The Claridge hull and deck moulds were acquired by James Jarvey of JJ Boats.